 GenCon and Essen are usually the busiest times for publishers, as they are releasing some of their biggest games of the year.
-Other conventions, such as Origins, are a much better option.
+Other conventions, such as Origins and PAX Unplugged, are sometimes a better option.

-Also, if you can get a seat in a publisher speed dating event, this is a great opportunity to meet a number of publishers within a very short time.
+Also, if you can get a seat in a publisher speed pitching event, this is a great opportunity to meet a number of publishers within a very short time.

 Conventions are also a great place to try out new games, meet new people, and just have fun.
 It’s definitely worthwhile to set aside some dedicated time to meet with publishers.
-If this is a 3 to 5 day event, you’ll also have the opportunity to do whatever you like the rest of the time.
+If this is a 3-day to 5-day event, you’ll also have the opportunity to do whatever you like the rest of the time.